ebs-universe/cefkivy/README.md

 Known Issues :

-  - Popups still don't work and are universally blocked.
-  - The enter key still doesn't work as expected on both the physical and virtual keyboards.
-  Not entirely certain if it is supposed to.
+  - Popups still aren't implemented.
+Links leading to popups and new tabs open in the main browser window instead and replace the parent page.
   - Touch gestures are broken.
      - Left click works fine.
 Right click doesn't.
      - Two finger scroll isn't really working, but might not be very